Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

+The significance of the Proclus--Kreisel principle is clear from the following {\it Schwichtenberg's paradox}.
+Let us consider the problem $\oc\bP(x,y,z,n)$ of proving the following proposition $\bP(x,y,z,n)$:

-Of course, it is trivial to devise a general method $m$ that will verify the inequality $x^n+y^n\ne z^n$ and thus solve $\oc \bP(x,y,z,n)$ for every particular choice of positive integers $x,y,z$ and $n>2$ for which it can be solved.
+Of course, it is trivial to devise a general method $m$ to verify the inequality $x^n+y^n\ne z^n$ and thus to solve the problem $\oc\bP(x,y,z,n)$ for every particular choice of positive integers $x,y,z$ and $n>2$ for which it can be solved.
 What is hard is to prove that $m$ actually succeeds on all inputs.
-Thus it is only due to Kreisel's clarification that the problem $\forall x\forall y\forall z\forall n\ \oc \bP(x,y,z,n)$ (with $x,y,z,n$ ranging over all positive integers) is nontrivial.
-In fact, due to the existence of $m$, the latter problem is equivalent to the problem $\oc\forall x\forall y\forall z\forall n\ \bP(x,y,z,n)$ of proving Fermat's last theorem. \footnote{A similar remark is found in Kolmogorov's first letter to Heyting (see \cite{M1}*{\S\ref{g1:letters2}}), which indicates that he did implicitly assume general methods to include verification of their own correctness and seems to have been aware of the significance of this provision.
+Thus it is only due to Kreisel's clarification that the problem $\forall x,y,z,n\,\oc\bP(x,y,z,n)$ (with $x,y,z,n$ ranging over all positive integers) is nontrivial.
+Yet this problem is easily seen to be equivalent to the problem $\oc\forall x,y,z,n\,\bP(x,y,z,n)$ of proving Fermat's last theorem.
+Indeed, any solution of the problem $\forall x\,\oc\bQ(x)$ is clearly a proof of the proposition $\forall x\,\bQ(x)$; conversely, any proof of the latter proposition yields by specialization a proof of every its instance $\bQ(x)$, and this specialization procedure is a general method with respect to the input $x$, whose success is guaranteed by the original proof of $\forall x\,\bQ(x)$.
+Let us note that, due to the existence of the general method $m$, the problem of proving Fermat's last theorem is also equivalent to the problem $\oc\neg\wn\oc\neg\forall x\,,y,z,n\,\bP(x,y,z,n)$ of proving that Fermat's last theorem cannot be disproved. \footnote{A similar remark about Goldbach's conjecture is found in Kolmogorov's letter to Heyting (see \cite{M1}*{\S\ref{g1:letters2}}), which indicates that he did implicitly assume general methods to include verification of their own correctness and seems to have been aware of the significance of this provision.
 In his paper \cite{Kol}, he also emphasized universal acceptability of the validity of solutions as an inherent property of logical and mathematical problems.}

+If there exists a general method of solving a problem $\bGamma(x)$ for every $x$, then, trivially, $\bGamma(x)$ is soluble for each $x$; in symbols, $\wn\forall x\,\bGamma(x)\to\forall x\,\wn\bGamma(x)$.
+This implication cannot be reversed in general.
+For example, if $\bGamma(f)$ asks to find a complex root of an algebraic equation $f(x)=0$ of degree $>0$, then a solution of $\bGamma(f)$ exists by the fundamental theorem of algebra; yet a general method of solving all such problems $\bGamma(f)$ could be interpreted, for instance, as a formula providing a solution in radicals.
+Similarly, if $\bGamma(f)$ is an initial value problem of the form $y'=f(x,y)$, $y(x_0)=y_0$, $f\in C^1$, then a solution of $\bGamma(f)$ exists in some neighborhood of $x_0$ by the well-known theorem; yet a general method of solving all such problems could be interpreted, for instance, as a formula providing a solution in terms of elementary functions.